ElementalVista/Practice-Projects/README.md

 # Practice-Projects
-A collection of projects are completed or in-progress.
+A collection of projects that are either completed or currently in-progress.